 We assume she’s younger, prettier and has a better body than us.
 We imagine she’s easy going, laughs adoringly at all his jokes and only sees his good side.

 We partnered with Ashley Madison to find out more about what people think about their relationships and, more specifically, having affairs.
-In a survey of more than 1,300 men and women, we found out not only why men cheat, and why women cheat, but how they pick the people they cheat with.
+In a survey of more than 1,300 men and women, we found out not only why people cheat, but how they pick the people they cheat with.

 We tend to paint “the other woman” as a mystery, a temptress that swiftly enters your man’s life and seduces him on a whim.
 But, for better or worse, our survey revealed that if you think your man is having an affair, it’s most likely with someone you know.